The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Making the Final Decision

-After completing screening, it's time to make your decision systematically and fairly.
+After completing screening, decide systematically and fairly.

 • Income verification (25 points): 25 = income >4× rent; 15 = income 3-4× rent; 5 = income 2-3× rent; 0 = income <2× rent